wbotelhos/raty/README.md

 ## Functions

-To call some function, first save the Raty instance on a variable and then call the functions:
+To call some function, first, save the Raty instance on a variable and then call the functions:

 ```js
 var raty = new Raty(document.querySelector('[data-raty]'));